 Difficulty: Easy.
 Perfect for beginners.

-Look: Soft colors, painterly texture.
+Look: Soft colors, painterly watercolor texture.
 Highly customizable.

 Difficulty: Intermediate.
 Multiple passes needed for color work.